martijnvanbrummelen/nwipe/docs/hotplug-support-proposal.md

 - [x] Reuse the existing logging path so hotplug activity lands in the normal log file / log stream.
 - [x] Add a pending state so newly detected disks must survive one more poll before admission.
 - [x] Add unit tests for hotplug basename, partition detection, and promotion policy helpers.
+- [x] Add a QEMU-based hotplug integration harness and confirm it passes in an amd64 Docker container.
 - [x] Document the mode in the help text, man page, README, and proposal.
 - [x] Verify the tree builds and `make check` passes in Docker.